kee-org/www-kee-pm/content/keevault/tos.md

 For the avoidance of doubt:-

 * once your encrypted passwords have been deleted per these cancellation terms, signing up again in the future will not restore your access to that deleted information AND
-* if we have not yet deleted the encrypted passwords associated with your account, you will be responsible for paying all monies due to us as recompense for the costs we incurred while managing the storage of your data for the period since you failed to notify us of your intent to cancel your subscription.
+* if we have not yet deleted the encrypted passwords associated with your account, you will be responsible for paying all monies due to us as recompense for the costs we incurred while managing the storage of your data for the usual protective grace period and any period since you failed to notify us of your intent to cancel your subscription.

 #### 5. Survival